-Help Protect Other Users from Malware
+Help Protect Other Users

-One of the most effective ways to help others in our community is to share suspicious emails.
-Our tools scan and analyze your submissions every hour and add any newly found malware URLs to our lists right away.

-There are other ways to contribute to the Malware Patrol Project.
+One of the most effective ways to help others in our community is to report phishing emails.
+Our tools scan and analyze your submissions every hour and add any newly found malware or phishing URLs to our lists right away.
+Below we have listed other ways to contribute to the Malware Patrol Project.

-If you have an idea for partnering or sharing data that’s not mentioned here, please contact us.
+If you have an idea for partnering or sharing data that is not mentioned here, please contact us.